danielpetzold/space-tracker/README.md

 # SpaceTracker
 **A NASA themed demo focusing on Python - within RStudio Team.**

 RStudio Team is a bundle of RStudio's enterprise-grade professional software for scaling data science analytic work across your team, sharing data science results with your key stakeholders, and managing R and Python packages.
-Schedule a demo [here](https://www.rstudio.com/products/team/ 'RStudio Team page') today to learn more and to request your own eval environment.
+Schedule a demo [here](https://www.rstudio.com/products/team/ 'RStudio Team page') to learn more and to request your own eval environment.

 ## Jupyter Notebooks